 B2B SaaS marketing

 Marketing a B2B SaaS product is also very different than marketing a consumer product.
-While some B2B SaaS companies can succeed with social media, most will have greater success using these proven B2B marketing methods:
+While some B2B SaaS companies can succeed with social media, particularly on niche social networks, most will have greater success using these proven B2B marketing methods:

 The price point of your Saas product will greatly affect the marketing channels you use.
 For higher priced SaaS, you can afford an inside sales team to manage cold emailing and cold calling.
 For lower priced SaaS, you’ll likely want to invest in marketing that scales more rapidly, such as Google search ads and organic SEO.